getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 - `op`: short string identifying the type or category of operation the span is measuring
 - `start_timestamp`: when the span was opened
 - `end_timestamp`: when the span was closed
-- `description`: longer description of the span's operation, often specific to that instance (optional)
+- `description`: longer description of the span's operation, which uniquely identifies the span but is consistent across instances of the span (optional)
 - `status`: short code indicating operation's status (optional)
 - `tags`: key-value pairs holding additional data about the span (optional)
 - `data`: arbitrarily-structured additional data about the span (optional)

-An example use of the `op` and `description` properties together is `op: sql.query` and `description: SELECT * FROM users WHERE last_active < DATE_SUB(CURRENT_DATE, INTERVAL 1 YEAR)`.
+An example use of the `op` and `description` properties together is `op: sql.query` and `description: SELECT * FROM users WHERE last_active < %s`.
 The `status` property is often used to indicate the success or failure of the span's operation, or for a response code in the case of HTTP requests.
 Finally, `tags` and `data` allow you to attach further contextual information to the span, such as `function: middleware.auth.is_authenticated` for a function call or `request: {url: ..., headers: ... , body: ...}` for an HTTP request.

 ### Further Information